|Title:||Assistant Football Coach -- Offensive Coordinator / Quarterbacks|

 As Bryant's receivers coach, Fox worked with all-conference receiver Jordan Harris.
 During the 2011 season, Harris ranked second in the nation in yards per catch (22.8).
 Harris signed a free agent contract with the St. Louis Rams in May 2014.

 Fox earned his MBA at Bryant University and his B.S. in Business Administration at Washington University in St. Louis.

 A four-year player at Washington University in St. Louis, he began his college career as a quarterback before playing three seasons at defensive back.
 He was an academic All-Conference selection in the University Athletic Association.

 A native of Gray, Tenn., Fox was a four-year letterman in football and basketball at Daniel Boone High School and was valedictorian of his senior class.

 Fox is the son of Mark and Beth Fox and has one sister, Meredith.
-Fox is married to the former Katherine Poeltl, have one daughter, Kinsley Paige Fox.
+Fox and his wife, the former Katherine Poeltl, have one daughter, Kinsley Paige Fox.